 Considering diving into the world of CRT ownership?
 Here’s what you need to know.

-• Age Matters: In the world of CRTs, newer is generally better.
+- Age Matters: in CRTs, newer is generally better.
 Models produced in the mid-1990s to early 2000s tend to have better resolutions, higher refresh rates, improved picture quality, and more robust on-screen menus compared to earlier models.

 Conclusion